jcussens/tailoring/paper.md

 which has good results for both (cost-sensitive) classification trees and policy trees.

-The package is available on CRAN at:
+The `fastpolicytree` `R` package is available on CRAN at:
 <https://cran.r-project.org/package=fastpolicytree>.
 The code is written
-in with some 'wrapper' code written in .
-It is also possible to create a standalone Linux executable (if one has a compiler installed).
-The package contains a single function: , which is intended as a direct replacement for the function provided by the package.
-The function has additional arguments which can be used to alter its standard approach to finding optimal policy trees, but a user can safely leave these at their default values.
-The function lacks the argument that the function has, since we focus on finding only optimal trees (for a given depth).
-The package has many useful functions in addition to .
-We have not replicated these in the package, so in practice it makes sense to have both packages available.
+in `C` with some 'wrapper' code written in `R`.
+It is also possible to create a standalone Linux executable (if one has a `C` compiler installed).
+The `R` package contains a single function:
+`fastpolicytree()`, which is intended as a direct replacement for the `policy_tree()` function provided by the `policytree` `R` package.
+The `fastpolicytree()` function has additional arguments which can be used to alter its standard approach to finding optimal policy trees, but a user can safely leave these at their default values.
+The `fastpolicytree()` function lacks the `split.step` argument that the `policy_tree()` function has, since we focus on finding only optimal trees (for a given depth).
+The `policytree` `R` package has many useful functions in addition to `policy_tree()`.
+We have not replicated these in the `fastpolicytree` package, so in practice it makes sense to have both packages available.

 Acknowledgments {#acknowledgments .unnumbered}